 Comments: One whose business vehicle has been damaged solely by reason of negligence of another is allowed to recover loss of use for period reasonably required to repair it.
 Dean Truck Line, Inc. v.
 Greyhound Corp., 186 So.2d 240 (Miss.
 1966).

 Med Pay/PIP Subrogation

-Med Pay: Yes.
-Tucker v.
+Med Pay: Tucker v.
 Aetna Cas. & Sur.
 Co., 801 F.2d 728 (5th Cir.
 1986).
 Policy may provide for reimbursement.
-M.C.A. § 63-15-43(8).
-Med Pay carrier may need to obtain an assignment from insured before it can proceed against third party because a Med Pay carrier may not recover directly from a tortfeasor, under a subrogation clause in its policy, when, (1) insurer did not secure an assignment from its insured for the amounts paid, (2) insured filed suit against tortfeasor, (3) insurer notified the tortfeasor of its claim of subrogation after suit was filed, and (4) the tortfeasor settled with insured after notice of the subrogation claim.
+M.C.A. § 63-15-43(5).
+Med Pay carrier may consider obtaining an assignment from insured before proceeding against third party because a Med Pay carrier may not recover directly from a tortfeasor, under a subrogation clause in its policy, when, (1) insurer did not secure an assignment from its insured for the amounts paid, (2) insured filed suit against tortfeasor, (3) insurer notified the tortfeasor of its claim of subrogation after suit was filed, and (4) the tortfeasor settled with insured after notice of the subrogation claim.
 Preferred Risk Mut.
 Ins.
 Co. v.
 Courtney, 393 So.2d 1328 (Miss.
 1981).

 PIP: Coverage not applicable.

 Made Whole: Doctrine applies.
 Cannot override with Plan language.
 Hare v.
 State of Miss., 733 So.2d 277 (Miss.
 1999).